Baptisteismd/open-swag-software/README_description.md

 Flask, a lightweight web framework, powers the backend.
 It manages user requests, AI interactions, and conversation continuity, making it ideal for rapid development and integration.
 ![cc](https://i.imgur.com/xKYQHrQ.png)

-### **Java**
+### **JavaScript React**
-Java powers the GUI, ensuring a stable and interactive user experience.
-Its robustness and extensive library support make it perfect for creating intuitive interfaces.
+JavaScript React powers the GUI, ensuring a dynamic and interactive user experience.
+Its flexibility and rich ecosystem of libraries make it ideal for building modern and intuitive interfaces.
 ![cc](https://i.imgur.com/8yg0OtU.png)
 ### **Ollama**
 The Ollama library integrates advanced language models like **llama3.2:3b** seamlessly, generating accurate and context-aware responses efficiently.